 Second, taking a page from political economy circles, it isn’t always the overall spending that would show the influence but rather incremental spending.
 For example, if Canada had a new trade agreement with a South American country to whom we normally gave $10M a year in aid, and we boosted that in the years before or after by even $3M a year, that wouldn’t likely show up as a blip because our trade flows might not change much until 10 years after the trade deal.
 I’m not sure even reviewing incremental spending would capture that type of influence, but it worries me slightly that total aid flows to a country might mask micro-influences.

 Third, there is a hidden variable that frequently has reared its head in country concentration discussions, which is a domestic political dimension.
 How many diaspora are there in Canada for a given recipient?
-Put differently, and somewhat bluntly, if Canada wants to cut aid to China, there are a heck of a lot of Chinese-Canadian ties (some of them well-represented in Parliament) who are going to complain long and loud about those cuts.
-So, while a given Minister or Prime Minister might want to concentrate, there is a political cost-benefit analysis to be done — is cutting a small amount of money to a country, perhaps an amount that is a rounding error on the overall aid budget, worth the flak that the PM is going to receive from diaspora in the country?
+Put differently, and somewhat bluntly, if Canada wants to cut aid to China, there is a heck of a lot of Chinese-Canadian ties (some of them well-represented in Parliament) who are going to complain long and loud about those cuts.
+So, while a given Minister or Prime Minister might want to concentrate, there is a political cost-benefit analysis to be done — is cutting a small amount of money to a country, perhaps an amount that is a rounding error on the overall aid budget, worth the flak that the PM is going to receive from the diaspora in the country?
 It’s not pretty, but it is an operational reality when you’re trying to build support for your aid policy.
 It is likely a micro-influence, and I think it would only potentially register in a triaged list for small programs (under $10M), but it IS a consideration at the political level.

 Page 116 and page 117 are where Swiss loses me.
 After the huge “booyah” above, I was pumped reading the final conclusions.
 But he sticks with the same paradigm that is prevalent in the literature and while his data isn’t necessarily enough to kill the rest of the literature completely, I have a problem making it fit.